worsmon-org/ehsaan-website/README.md

 ---

-## 🧭 ABOUT
+# 👋 HOW DID THIS REPOSITORY EVEN HAPPEN?

+Honestly?

+**I decided to make a GitHub repository today.** 😂

+I'm **not a developer**.
-I’m not a developer.
-I barely know what I'm doing here.
+I barely know how to code.

-I started by looking at repositories I liked, stealing... ahem... borrowing some ideas, copying a few elements, changing them, breaking things, fixing them, and slowly figuring out what all this Markdown and HTML stuff actually does.
+I started by looking at repositories I thought looked cool, copying some ideas, borrowing a few elements, changing things around, breaking things, fixing them, and slowly figuring out what all this Markdown and HTML actually does.

-And somehow, this came out of it. 😂
-This website is a place where different interests, projects, collections, and experiments come together.

-> *Not everything here has to be serious.
-Some things are simply here because they're fun.* ✨
+And somehow...
+     > **I ended up making this.**

+> **I came here to learn a little code.
+> I stayed because this became fun.** 🚀

+Just someone exploring the internet, building things, collecting things, and having fun along the way. 🫠

+> **Made with curiosity.
+Built for fun. 🚀**

+---

+# 👤 THAT'S ME

+**EHSAAN ULLAH**

+Not a developer.
+Not a coder.

+Just someone who decided:

+> *"Let's make a GitHub repository and see what happens."* 😂

+A few hours later, here we are.

 ---